-For starters, let’s provide a quick definition:
+For starters, allow us to provide a quick definition:

 Diversification (n.): (1): the process of making diverse; giving variety to (2): to divide funds with the expectation that the positive performance of some will offset negative performance of others (as in investing).

 Diversification can be compared to a kitchen sink casserole; it takes time, requires a handful of ingredients and if not executed well, it can result in an experience that is hard to stomach.
-Just as we believe in making use of food that may spoil, I also believe in diversification.
+Just as we believe in making use of food that may spoil, we also believe in diversification.
 However, there are a few issues that investors should consider when developing a diversification strategy.

-1. Why Should I Diversify?
+Why Should I Diversify?

-2. How Do I Diversify?
+How Do I Diversify?

 Diversification is more than holding different types of investments like stocks and bonds.
 It is also important to diversify within your stocks and bonds.
 Within your stock piece, it is important to allocate to companies within different sectors of the market (i.e., technology and healthcare).
-It is also important to diversify among size of companies in terms of their representation in the overall market.
+It is also important to diversify among the size of companies in terms of their representation in the overall market.
 This is referred to as market capitalization ([# of shares in the market x stock price] = market capitalization).
-Within your bond piece, it is important to diversify among different types of bonds (i.e., government bonds, corporate bonds and high yield bonds).
-Different types of bonds respond differently to a change in interest rates so spreading funds among various types can help reduce interest rate risk as well as default risk (risk that the corporation, for example, goes out of business and cannot pay interest or return principal).
+Within your bond piece, it is important to diversify among different types of bonds (i.e., government bonds, corporate bonds, and high-yield bonds).
+Different types of bonds respond differently to a change in interest rates so spreading funds among various types can help reduce interest rate risk as well as default risk (the risk that the corporation, for example, goes out of business and cannot pay interest or return principal).

-3. Do I Need to Diversify Across Firms?
+Do I Need to Diversify Across Firms?

 Clients will often explain to me that the reason they have so many accounts spread across different companies is to diversify.
-This may have been necessary 30 years ago, but today you can buy the same stocks and ETFs through TD Ameritrade that you can through Charles Schwab.
+This may have been necessary 30 years ago, but today you can buy the same stocks and ETFs through TD Ameritrade that you can through Schwab.
 Most large brokerage firms have selling agreements with the major mutual fund companies to offer their funds as well (i.e. Vanguard, American Funds, Fidelity).
 Diversifying across firms makes it increasingly difficult to manage your investments effectively.
 Putting together a clear picture of your portfolio and gauging performance will take a lot of manual work and tedious calculations from your statements.

-4. How Can Diversification Go Wrong?
+How Can Diversification Go Wrong?

-Diversification can go wrong on either extreme, too little or too much.
+Diversification can go wrong on either extreme, too little, or too much.
 A portfolio invested in 100% stocks, even if spread among a number of diverse stocks is too little because of the lack of other investment types like bonds.
 Similarly, a portfolio of 5 stocks weighted equally at 20% is too little.
 Opinions vary on the amount of exposure (percentage) that should be allocated to a particular investment.
-We generally believe that any more than 5% in one investment is considered concentrated; however if you are using multiple strategies managed by independent managers, then as much as 9% in an investment can be considered conviction versus concentration.
+We generally believe that any more than 5% in one investment is considered concentrated; however, if you are using multiple strategies managed by independent managers, then as much as 9% in an investment can be considered conviction versus concentration.

 Warren Buffet once said, “Wide diversification is only required when investors do not understand what they are doing.”
 There is such a thing as “over-diversification”.
-When adding additional investments to a portfolio, each additional investment lowers risk but remember, lower risk = lower return.
+When adding additional investments to a portfolio, each additional investment lowers risk but remember lower risk = lower return.
 Over-diversification occurs when an additional investment lowers the potential return more than it offsets the potential risk.
 Over-diversification can also be sectional in nature.
-Sectional over-diversification occurs when there are a large number investments in a particular industry and the behavior of the investments is quite similar.
+Sectional over-diversification occurs when there are a large number of investments in a particular industry and the behavior of the investments is quite similar.
 Take for example Pepsi and Coke.
-The companies are similar in a number of ways so rather than buy both, we would recommend buying the company that presents the best value.
+The companies are similar in a number of ways so rather than buying both, we would recommend buying the company that presents the best value.

-Over-diversification is not only time consuming and inefficient, trading commissions on a large number of investments can be quite costly which may ultimately reduce your overall return.
+Over-diversification is not only time-consuming and inefficient, trading commissions on a large number of investments can be quite costly which may ultimately reduce your overall return.

 - Get to Know Your Funds: The challenge of diversifying through funds is that the actual investments are wrapped up in the fund name.
 Although the name may allude to the types of investments (i.e., stocks, bonds, both) and/or their style of investing (i.e., growth or value) you won’t know what they are actually buying unless you look.
 Quarterly holdings reports are provided for all mutual funds and ETFs.
 Compare the holdings in your mutual funds to make sure that you aren’t buying funds that essentially do the same thing.